-- Each resident may be allowed 1 visitor per day.
-This visitor will check in at the ED entrance for screening and proceed directly to the resident’s room or visitation space where they will remain for the duration of their visit.
+- Each resident is allowed 2 visitors per day.
+Visitors must check in at the Emergency Department entrance for screening and proceed directly to the resident's room or visitation space where they will remain for the duration of their visit.

 - Staff, residents, and visitors must use alcohol-based hand sanitizer before and after visitation.